 For the most part, the Cobbler Shaker will keep up with most of the drinks you have to pour.
 You might even consider paying for both a Cobbler Shaker and a Boston Shaker.
 That way, you have the best of both worlds.

 Cobbler Shaker Vs Boston Shaker: Which One is Better?

 When it comes to complicated drinks or drinks with a lot of dry ingredients, the Boston Shaker is a no-brainer, and that’s why it’s the most popular shaker in bars.

 If you want to keep it simple (the KISS method), the Cobbler Shaker makes the most sense.
 It’s fast, beginner-friendly, and can handle most simple to medium drink mixes.
-It can handle complicated ones as well, so long as you’re willing to pick things out of the strainer and wait a little longer.
+It can also handle complicated ones, so long as you’re willing to pick things out of the strainer and wait a little longer.